medienbaecker/kirby-translation-progress/README.md

 | `object`           | Each sub-field individually           |
 | `tiptap`           | Text nodes from ProseMirror JSON      |

+Object and structure fields are expanded recursively, nested compounds (e.g. a structure inside an object) should work too.

 ### Language variables

 The `translations` array from your language files is also compared, shown as a separate row.
 Disable it with `languageVariables: false`.